-At the same time, English has become even more dominant in academic publishing at the international level (for better or for worse).
+At the same time, English has become even more dominant in academic publishing at the international level.
 An increasing number of universities in non-English-speaking countries are imposing requirements on their faculty members to publish in upper-tier English-language journals.
 This leaves researchers whose primary language is not English at a distinct disadvantage.
 I have therefore been contacted by more and more non-native English speakers for help with their manuscripts.
 Some need into-English translations, which I offer for texts written in Portuguese, Spanish, and French; others have written in English and need stylistic and copy editing, since their English skills are good but not quite good enough for publication.
 I take great pleasure in working with them to make their texts not only grammatically correct but also eloquent and persuasive; I take even greater pleasure in celebrating with them when their manuscripts are accepted for publication by prestigious English-language journals and university presses.

 If you would like to inquire further about my services, please do not hesitate to contact me and I will respond promptly.